-- Invigilators should arrive at the designated room well in advance of the exam start time. - Students will enter the room about 10-15 minutes before the exam. - Invigilators should arrange students to minimize the possibility of cheating.
-If the exam is assigned to a classroom, the seats available are usually twice the number of available seats.
-This doesn't apply to exams in the gym or student recreation centre. - Require all students to show their UBC card or display it on their desks.
+- Invigilators should arrive at the designated room well in advance of the exam start time. - Students will enter the room about 10-15 minutes before the exam. - Invigilators should arrange students to reduce the risk of cheating, such as by ensuring that the two seats beside each student remain empty.
+In classroom-based exams, only half of the available seats should be used.
+This guideline does not apply to exams held in the gym or student recreation centre. - Require all students to show their UBC card or display it on their desks.
 Check identities against the class list.
 If a student does not have student card, ask for other official photo ID, such as a driver's license.
 If the student is unknown to the invigilators and does not have any form of ID to present, take the student's name and student number, and take a photo of the student with a cellphone to compare to their student records when possible. - Remind students to use the washroom before the exam starts. - Count exams before handing them out.
 You may want to make an identifying mark on the exams to prevent students from submitting prewritten pages. - Remind students to turn off their cell phones. - Students who arrive >30 min after the start time will not be permitted to start the exam. - Please reinforce that electronic devices, including wearable technology (e.g. Apple watches), are not allowed during examinations by informing your students and exam invigilators.
 Wearable technology has created an additional avenue for academic misconduct.
 Along with the Apple Watch, there are "cheating watches" and headphones designed for the sole purpose of cheating.
 Please allow only analog watches and disallow digital watches and headphones during the exam. - If you don't already do so, please include on the front page of your exam the Senate's policies for Student Conduct during Examinations.
 Regulation 5(v) refers to the prohibition against electronic devices. - Ensure that you speak to your invigilators and set the expectation that they are responsible for actively observing students and their screens throughout the exam.